surabhiojha12/Librarymanagement-/README.md

 Features
 ----------
-* It has database design for moast of the usecases.
+* It has database design for most of the usecases.
 * It defines classes for the system with related attributes and methods.
 * The operations is identified for each method.